TeamIlluminati/G1ANT/Flipkart App Addon/Commands/FlipkartAppBookCommand.md

 ## Example

-This simple script opens a facebook application and then logs into the account with provided credentials and then open Events page on Facebook app.
+This simple script opens a flipkart application and open Book Flights,Train Section in app.

 ```G1ANT
 flipkartapp.open